dayanacavalcante/Covid-19-RJ-Brazil-ARIMA/README.md

 - If the _p-value_ is below 5%: is stationary;
 - If the Test Statistic is below any critical value: is stationary;

-If the p value is high, it can indicate the presence of certain trends (variable average) or also seasonality, which is not the case.
+In addition if the p value is high, it can indicate the presence of certain trends (variable average) or also seasonality, which is not the case.
 Despite rejecting H0, I worked on transforming the series into stationary, first analyzing the trend.

 ### _Transforms used for stationarizing data_